ant-design/ant-design/components/upload/index.en-US.md

 ### Why sometime `onChange` return File object and sometime return { originFileObj: File }?

-For compatible case, we return File object when `beforeUpload` return `false`.
+For compatible case, we return File objt when `beforeUpload` return `false`.
 It will merge to `{ originFileObj: File }` in next major version.
 Current version is compatible to get origin file by `info.file.originFileObj`.
 You can change this before major release.